lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 # IANA Considerations

-This document registers one URIs and one YANG modules.
+This document registers one URI and one YANG modules.

 ##  URI Registration

-This document requests IANA to register the following four URIs in the "IETF XML Registry" {{RFC3688}}:
+This document requests IANA to register the following  URI in the "IETF XML Registry" {{RFC3688}}:

 > URI:  urn:ietf:params:xml:ns:yang:ietf-schc